LewisBull2303/UltimateRPS/README.md

 2. As a User, I want to have a guide on how to play.
 3. As a User, I want to be able to go back to the home page whenever I want.
 4. As a User, I want to be able to play the game on any device.
-5. As a User, I want to have the game be fun .
+5. As a User, I want to have the game be fun.
 6. As a User, I want the game to be replayable.
 7. As a User, I want to have many options to win.
 8. As a User, I want to see the score at the end of the game.